The selection function of the Gaia DR3 open cluster census: An example selection function use: The impact of a cluster's orbit on its detectability

-We show how detectability of such a cluster can be boosted by non-circular orbits in Fig.~\ref{fig:n_50_with_velocity}, which shows the increase to detectability from a 25~km/s boost to the cluster's orbital speed within a few kpc of the Sun, shown for a boost in each of the three Galactocentric cylindrical coordinates.
-Even for a modest 25~km/s speed boost, which is well within the range of scatter in the observed cluster velocity distribution \citep{TarricqSoubiran_2021}, cluster detectability is significantly boosted by faster-than-circular cluster orbits.
-Particularly in the $z$ (vertical) and $\phi$ (in direction of disk rotation) directions, this boost can cause the example cluster to be almost three times easier to detect.
-The magnitude of this boost is strongly direction and distance-dependent, with a complicated polar detectability pattern imprinted on the $\phi$ and $\rho$ directions, strongest when all of the cluster's 3D velocity boost goes towards the direction of proper motions measured by \emph{Gaia} (radial velocities are not used by HR23 for clustering).
-In addition, the detectability increase of a boost likely also depends on background stellar motions: boosts to the $Z$ and $\phi$ direction are weakest towards the Galactic centre, probably because the Galactic bulge is both denser and has high scatter in stellar orbits.
-For clusters that are easier to detect (i.e. younger or more massive ones), this result and shape still holds -- the ring of increased detectability is simply shifted to higher distances.
+We show how the detectability of such a cluster can be boosted by non-circular orbits in Fig.~\ref{fig:n_50_with_velocity}, which demonstrates the increase in detectability from a 25~km/s boost to the cluster's orbital speed within a few kiloparsecs of the Sun, shown for a boost in each of the three galactocentric cylindrical coordinates.
+Even for a modest 25~km/s speed boost, which is well within the range of scatter in the observed cluster's velocity distribution \citep{TarricqSoubiran_2021}, cluster detectability is significantly boosted by faster-than-circular cluster orbits.
+Particularly in the $z$ (vertical) and $\phi$ (in direction of disc rotation) directions, this boost can cause the example cluster to be almost three times easier to detect.
+The magnitude of this boost is strongly direction and distance-dependent, with a complicated polar detectability pattern imprinted on the $\phi$ and $\rho$ directions, which are strongest when all of the cluster's 3D velocity boost goes in the direction of proper motions measured by \emph{Gaia} (radial velocities are not used by HR23 for clustering).
+In addition, the detectability increase of a boost likely also depends on background stellar motions: boosts to the $Z$ and $\phi$ directions are weakest towards the Galactic centre, probably because the Galactic bulge is both denser and has high scatter in stellar orbits.
+For clusters that are easier to detect (i.e. younger or more massive ones), this result and shape still hold; the ring of increased detectability is simply shifted to higher distances.